python/devguide/getting-started/pull-request-lifecycle.rst

    changes, because there might be interferences unknown to you between your changes and some other part of the interpreter.

+#. **Keep your pull request focused and small.** A pull request should address
+   one issue or add one feature.
+Combining multiple unrelated changes makes a pull request harder to review and increases the number of people notified unnecessarily.

 #.
 Proper :ref:`documentation <documenting>` additions/changes should be included.

 .. _news-entry: